 In 1997 Brian became president of Tyndale University College & Seminary; leading the school through major restructuring.
 During his tenure Tyndale received university status from the Ontario government, a 56-acre campus was purchased and a major capital drive lifted the schools into a new era of growth.
 In 2009 Stiller retired and was named president of the Tyndale Foundation where he served for two years.
 In July 2011, he was appointed Global Ambassador of the World Evangelical Alliance.

-He is the author of 11 books.
-The most recent is An Insider’s Guide to Praying the World and From Jerusalem to Timbuktu: A Global Tour of the Spread of Christianity.
+He is the author of 12 books.
+The most recent are An Insider’s Guide to Praying the World and From Jerusalem to Timbuktu: A Global Tour of the Spread of Christianity.

 His life mission comes from the time King David was rebuilding Israel.
 One group assisting him was described as those “who understood the times and knew what Israel should do” (1 Chronicles 12:32).